Posted: Fri Jan 19, 2007 6:11 am Post subject: How about my speeding ticket ??

 All the best, Fatman

-Posted: Fri Jan 19, 2007 11:28 am Post subject: 2 ways to do that..
+Posted: Fri Jan 19, 2007 11:28 am Post Subject: 2 ways to do that..

 Hi All, lemme tell you for sure that there are two obvious ways that the insurers are gonna take into consideration while raising your premiums-- i> by considering the nature and degree of your violation and ii> any predetermined amount for each violation.
-Thats all I gotta say, Spiderman00NY _________________ Register Now to have your Insurance queries solved.
+Thats all I gotta say, Spiderman00NY

-Yes better to be safe than sorry...speeding ticket especially multiple ones will make your rates increase if the company chooses to re-run your MVR...they will most likely put you in a different tier.. _________________ ~Monique~
+Yes better to be safe than sorry...speeding ticket especially multiple ones will make your rates increase if the company chooses to re-run your MVR...they will most likely put you in a different tier..

-Posted: Sun Jun 03, 2007 2:53 pm Post subject: Speeding Ticket
+Posted: Sun Jun 03, 2007 02:53 pm Post Subject: Speeding Ticket

 I think you will find many insurance companies will not raise your rates as an existing insured for a speed ticket.
 They did not pay anything out in a claim for a ticket.